 I am writing this story to any authorities who care about our country’s future healthcare system and those who pursue justice and transparency.

 I am a foreign graduate physician who’s a naturalized US citizen who has had difficulties for the past few years to secure a residency spot in my desired specialty which is Internal Medicine.
+I am ECFMG ceritfied with scores above 220 with no attempts on the USMLE’s.

 Soon after I came to this beautiful country, I started seeking employments like many other migrants.
 I was naïve enough to not understand that my skill-set as a physician would not secure me a job in hospital or outpatient settings even as a patient assistant.
 That time, even working as a phlebotomist required degree and training.